 How to Get to Lake Bled, Slovenia

-It’s incredibly easy to get to Lake Bled from Slovenia’s capital city of Ljubljana.
+It’s incredibly easy to get to Lake Bled from Slovenia’s capital city of Ljubljana – and I highly recommend spending a day in Ljubljana before heading off to Bled.
 Buses run from the main bus station every hour and cost approximately €7 for a one-way ticket.
 The ride lasts about an hour and a half.

 If you’re flying to Slovenia, you’ll fly into Ljubljana Int’l Airport.
 From there, you can take the bus to Bled!